alexanderdavidenko32/bouncing-balls/README.md

 - will-change
 - fastdom

-use `git branch` to check all features in separate branches.
+use `git branch -a` to check all features in separate branches.